Find out how to do a Dutch braid in five different, totally unique, totally trendy ways.

 How to Dutch Braid Tutorial 1: The Cool Single Braid

-If you’re looking for a simple dutch braid style that gives you some cool girl edge, look no further than Robyn’s easy video tutorial above.
-This style is ideal for creating an edgy off-duty look, or simply adding this style to your list of hairstyle ideas that work well with statement earrings.
+If you’re looking for a simple dutch braid style that gives you some cool-girl edge, look no further than Robyn’s easy video tutorial above.
+This style is ideal for creating an edgy off-duty look.
 Watch the easy tutorial to get the look in no time.
 If you’re still looking for fresh dutch braid ideas to try, scroll down to discover more of our coveted looks below.

 How to Dutch Braid Tutorial 2: Pigtails